Indiana doctor faces discipline hearing over 10-year-old Ohio girl's abortion

 “Rokita’s actions set a dangerous precedent imperiling the provision of lawful patient care,” DeLaney has said.

-This article originally appeared on Cincinnati Enquirer: Indiana doctor Caitlin Bernard faces discipline hearing over abortion
+This article originally appeared on The Columbus Dispatch: Indiana doctor Caitlin Bernard faces discipline hearing over abortion